 Claire Gregory is a 2002 graduate from the British School of Osteopathy.
 She has a keen interest in treating all levels of athletes, and has worked with The British Bobsleigh team, the Samoan Rugby team, and local running clubs.

 When she is not working directly with patients, she contributes to the continued improvement of patient safety by working with the General Osteopathic Council.
 Claire likes to embrace new challenges and enjoys skiing and diving in her spare time.
 She also has a certificate in fire walking.

-Sally qualified form the London School of Osteopathy with Honours and has since been working in two busy practices within Wiltshire.
-Prior to becoming an osteopath Sally specialised in the biomechanics of human movement and Sports injuries.
-She works with a range of patients from Elite Olympic athletes, military soldiers, babies and individuals from all walks of life within the community.
+Sally qualified from the London School of Osteopathy with Honours and has since been within Wiltshire.
+Prior to becoming an osteopath, Sally specialised in the biomechanics of human movement and sports injuries.
+She works with a range of patients from Elite Olympic athletes, military soldiers and individuals from all walks of life within the community.

-Sally spent a year a year working within the specialist baby and mother clinic at the LSO and currently treats many babies and mums to be.
-She completed an in depth thesis exploring the benefits and use of osteopathy for patients diagnosed with multiple sclerosis.
+Sally spent a year working within the specialist baby and mother clinic at the LSO and currently treats many mums to be.
+She completed an in-depth thesis exploring the benefits and use of osteopathy for patients diagnosed with multiple sclerosis.

 Sally now integrates traditional osteopathic techniques with a whole-body approach to movement assessment, treatment, rehabilitation and long-term health.
 Sally has completed a master class diploma in NAT for frozen shoulder (adhesive capsulitis) and works closely with patients to minimize the impact it has on their lack of range of motion and pain.